 What Is Vicodin?

 Vicodin is a brand name variety of the combination pain reliever Hydrocodone-acetaminophen (others include Lorcet®, Lortab®, and Norco®).
 Hydrocodone is a semisynthetic prescription Opioid, made from Opium alkaloids, used to treat moderate to severe pain.
-Acetaminophen is also commonly used to reduce fever.
+Acetaminophen is used to temporarily relieve minor aches, pains, and fever.
+When used in conjunction with an Opioid like Vicodin, it actually enhances the pain-reducing effects of the Opioid, making it a great for pain relief.
+It does not enhance euphoric effects.
 It works primarily in the central nervous system and may slow breathing.
 Vicodin is typically prescribed as a pill but is also available as a solution and elixir.

 Vicodin is among the most commonly prescribed Opioids (after Oxycodone brands OxyContin® and Percocet®).
 As such, the drug has contributed to record high addiction and overdose rates in the U.S. In 2014, the Drug Enforcement Agency (DEA) moved Vicodin from a Schedule III substance to the more regulated Schedule II.